sapegin/washingcode-book/manuscript/Naming_is_hard.md

 <!-- expect(calls).toBe(2) -->

-Luckily, most modern languages allow us to iterate over things without coding artisan loops, and without the need for an index variable:
+Surely, `keyIdx` is way more readable than `i` but, luckily, most modern languages allow us to iterate over things without coding artisan loops, and without the need for an index variable:

 <!--
 let calls = 0